 Fragrant sumac is a low growing shrub forming a thick, dense mass of stems.
-Use as a ground cover, in mass, and an excellent shrub for stabilizing banks and slopes.
-The glossy, blue-green leaves emit a lemon scent when crushed, and turn a mixture of red, burgundy, purple color in the fall.
+Used en masse as a ground cover, it is an excellent shrub for stabilizing banks and slopes.
+The glossy, blue-green leaves emit a lemon scent when crushed and turn a mixture of red, burgundy, and purple in the fall.

 This species is native to the Chicago Region according to Swink and Wilhelm’s Plants of the Chicago Region, with updates made according to current research.

 - Tree or plant type Ground cover, Shrub